pcchaparro/pcchaparro.github.io/_pages/resources.md

 ## Research proposal examples

-When I’m writing a grant or fellowship proposal, I always find it helpful to review the statements of previous successful applications.
+When I’m writing a grant or fellowship proposal, I find helpful to review the statements of previous successful applications.
 Here you can find samples of project statements from fellowships and grants that I received in the past.

+<a href="{{ spark2019.pdf | prepend: '/assets/pdf/' | relative_url }}" class="btn btn-sm z-depth-0" role="button">PDF</a>